ACCESSIBILITY OF COMMUNICATION IN THE MEDIA, AUDIO DESCRIPTION, AND INTRALINGUISTIC SUBTITLING MOD.1

 Contribution of the course to the overall degree programme goals

-The course introduces students to the applied and operational dimension of audio description and intralingual subtitling, understood as practices of intralingual and intersemiotic mediation, as well as practices of social inclusion.
+The course introduces students to the theoretical, methodological and regulatory foundations of audio description for blind and visually impaired audiences and of subtitling for deaf and hard-of-hearing audiences, understood as practices of intralingual and intersemiotic mediation, as well as practices of social inclusion.

-Module 2 is devoted to the development of practical and critical skills in the design, production and evaluation of accessible audiovisual products.
+Module 1 is devoted to the introduction of the key concepts of media accessibility and to the critical analysis of accessible audiovisual products.

 Expected learning outcomes